Thank you for your interest in The American Poetry Review! Please find submission guidelines under the categories below.

 To be considered for the prize, submit a manuscript of 48 pages or more, single-spaced, paginated, with a table of contents and acknowledgments.

 • You may simultaneously submit your manuscript elsewhere, but please notify us immediately if it is accepted for publication.
-Submission of more than one manuscript is permissible; each must be under separate cover with a fee, a return postcard, and a notification envelope.
+Submission of more than one manuscript is permissible; each must be entered separately.

 • The winning author will have time to revise the manuscript after acceptance, but please send no revisions during the reading period.